 If the word glamping has you rethinking your relationship with the outdoors, you’re not alone.
 Glamping has grown exponentially in popularity in the past few years, encouraging more and more families to immerse themselves in the outdoors without sleeping on the ground.

 Last year, I embarked on my first Vermont glamping adventure and wrote my first post about that delightful experience – a cabin camping adventure in northern Vermont.
-Since then, I have made glamping all over the country my personal mission.
+Since then, I have made glamping all over New England my personal mission.
 Glamping offers a whole lot of convenience that I’ve learned to embrace.
 After just a year in the game, I’ve explored cabins, yurts, bell tents, and treehouses all over the northeastern United States, but I’m always adding more to the list, especially in my home state of Vermont.
 This week I spent some time exploring Glamping Hub looking for that perfect dog-friendly vacation rental in Vermont.
 I totally found it, and I added a few more Vermont properties to my glamping bucket list.

 Pet-Friendly Vermont Vacation Rentals